Jay Treaty: Evaluations

 For about ten years there was peace on the frontier, joint recognition of the value of commercial intercourse, and even, by comparison with both preceding and succeeding epochs, a muting of strife over ship seizures and impressment.
 Two controversies with France ... pushed the English-speaking powers even more closely together.

-Starting at swords' point in 1794, the Jay treaty reversed the tensions, Perkins concludes: "Through a decade of world war and peace, successive governments on both sides of the Atlantic were able to bring about and preserve a cordiality which often approached genuine friendship."
+Starting at swords' point in 1794, the Jay Treaty reversed the tensions; Perkins concludes: "Through a decade of world war and peace, successive governments on both sides of the Atlantic were able to bring about and preserve a cordiality which often approached genuine friendship."
 Perkins suggests that, except perhaps the opening of trade with British India, "Jay did fail to win anything the Americans were not obviously entitled to, liberation of territory recognized as theirs since 1782, and compensation for seizures that even Britain admitted were illegal".
 He also speculates that a "more astute negotiator than the Chief Justice" would have gotten better terms than he did.
 He quoted the opinion of "great historian" Henry Adams that the treaty was a "bad one":

 No one would venture on its merits to defend it now.
 There has been no time since 1810 when the United States would not prefer war to peace on such terms.

-Perkins gave more weight than other historians to valuable concessions regarding trade in India and the concession on the West Indies trade.
-In addition, Perkins noted that the Royal Navy treated American commerce with "relative leniency" during the wars, and many impressed seamen were returned to America.
-As Spain assessed the informal British-American alliance, it softened its previous opposition to the United States' use of the Mississippi River and signed Pinckney's Treaty, which the Americans wanted.
+Perkins gave more weight than other historians to valuable concessions regarding trade with British India and the concession on the West Indies trade.
+In addition, Perkins noted that the Royal Navy treated American commerce with "relative leniency" during the late 18th and early 19th centuries, and many impressed seamen were returned to the United States.
+As Spain assessed the informal Anglo-American alliance, it softened its previous opposition to the United States' use of the Mississippi River and signed Pinckney's Treaty, which the Americans wanted.
 When Jefferson took office, he gained renewal of the commercial articles that had greatly benefited American shipping.